bamacheca2030/CS2/README.md

 Find My Stuff solves this problem by offering a centralized system for recording, finding, and recovering lost items.

 ## Target Users
--Students and teachers who lose or find items
+*Students and teachers who lose or find items

--School staff managing lost-and-found
+*School staff managing lost-and-found

--Anyone who wants a simple way to track lost belongings
+*Anyone who wants a simple way to track lost belongings

 ## Project Objectives
--Provide an organized way to report lost and found items -Allow users to search for items quickly -Automatically match found items with lost item reports -Store data for future reference
+1. Provide an organized way to report lost and found items

+2. Allow users to search for items quickly

+3. Automatically match found items with lost item reports

+4. Store data for future reference

--Allow users to update or delete their entries
+5. Allow users to update or delete their entries

 ## Features
--Add lost item details (name, description, location, date) -Add found item details
+-Add lost item details (name, description, location, date)

+-Add found item details

 -Search for lost or found items

 -Match found items with lost reports

 -Update or delete entries

 -Store and retrieve data for future reference

 ## Inputs and Outputs
 Inputs
 -Item name

 -Description

 -Location

 -Date

 -Category(optional)

 -User contact info (optional)

 Outputs
 -List of matching lost and found items

 -Confirmation of added entries

 -Updated or delted item logs

 -Search results based o keywords

 ## How to Use the Project